Have you ever noticed how things that are supposed to be great (like holidays) can often feel burdensome because of the expense?

 For those of you who are super crafty and are thinking, “No way, Sister!
 I’m not giving up my centerpiece.”
 I understand that and think you are amazing for wanting your home to be as welcoming as you can possibly make it.

-So in that case, I suggest that you find your local bargain store and get creative.
-Many bargain stores have items as low as a $1.
+In that case, I suggest that you find your local bargain store and get creative.
+Many bargain stores have items as low as $1.
 In that case, you could buy a vase, some marbles to go in it, some nice artificial fall flowers, and a bow.

 Then for less than $10, you could have a humdinger of a centerpiece to decorate your table this Thanksgiving.